hewhocutsdown/9e/nine-eyes/IDEAS.md

 * Do I replenish my hand at end of turn?
 * Font must support weird characters.
 * alternate end condition: game ends at the third new moon?
+* Shared history.
+Start play, draw four cards, then three cards, then two cards, then 1 card.
+* Shared play past/future?
+* Capital, by type, spend to play.
+Actors can help you gain capital.
+Your goal is the infinite game....
+Passive income
+* Late Capitalism (Battle Royale/Hunger Games); demands a 'last man standing', cutthroat approach.
+* Some will be prisoner's dilemma type situations (think the Netrunner version of pledge 0, 1 or 2 credits), where cooperation wins, but defection wins asymmetrically.
+* Demagogue: Can contend with actors once per turn.
+* Scope measured in powers of 10.
+So scope zero = 1, scope 1 = 10, scope 2 = 100, etc.
+* Strategy: draw up to six so that you can discard at end of turn directly to the past.
+* Max handsize?
+* How does the past affect the present
+* Play occurs at each tempo?
+* Compare with features/constraints of factions (black: destroy planeswalkers but not enchantments)
+* Politicans: brief chaos, reset to status quo; affects present from future.
+* CEOs: sustained influence
+* Invest into technique: withdraw later (think Netrunner)
+* Future stack automatically resolves *first*, counts as a player.

 # Feedback Ideas